moveeleven-data/ledgerline/README.md

 Ledgerline models the commercial core of **Atlas**, a B2B SaaS company.

-It turns product usage into revenue and margin that finance and product can trust.
+It turns product usage into revenue and margin KPIs.

 Customers subscribe to products, get a bundle of included usage, and pay overage once they cross that threshold.